 basic selfis established in a developing child.
 What about when two cousins, an uncle, another aunt, and a grandparent move in with each other and form a family business?

-As of this writing, arbitrary events are associated with individuals alone.
-Emotional process symbols (described elsewhere in this manual) are associated with either a single individual or two individuals.
-Geographical move events can be added to pair-bond representing one mating pair.
+As of this writing, arbitrary events can only be added to individuals and pair-bonds.
+With the exception of the cutoff symbol, emotional process symbols (described elsewhere in this manual) are associated with either a single individual or two individuals.
+Geographical move events can be added to a pair-bond representing one mating pair.
 In the future, it may make sense to associate events on the timeline with arbitrary groups of people.
 But for now, this remains a theoretical dilemma.

 This dilemma is particularly important for

 Family Diagrambecause a majority of the app's code is organized around the principle that each timeline event is associated with a single person.
-An exception was made for geographical move events being associated with a single pair-bonds, and also for emotional process symbols appearing on the dates they began and ended.
-However, these exceptions incur significant overhead and deteriorate from a coherant design until a single rule emerges which can accomodate all of these cases while remaining theoretical accurate.
+An exception was made for geographical move events being associated with a single pair-bonds, and also for emotional process symbols appearing on the dates that the evidence for them became visible and beacme invisible, (i.e. "began" and "ended").
+However, these exceptions add significant complexity to the design and deteriorate from a coherance of the design until a single rule emerges which can accomodate all of these cases while remaining theoretical accurate.

-One of the most useful contributions that Family Diagram makes is to be able to track emotional process over time.
+One of the most useful contributions that Family Diagram makes is the ability to track emotional process over time.
+Family Diagram accomplishes this through emotional process symbols.
 But what exactly are "emotional" process symbols?

-Emotional process symbols are used to track the functioning, or behavior of the multigenerational family organism.
-This is not the same as recording structure of the organism, the who, when, and where, which is the focus of genology.
+Emotional process symbols are used to track the functioning, or behavior, of the multigenerational family organism.
+This is not the same as merely recording structure of the organism, the who, when, and where.
+Structure is the focus of genology.
 Structure consists of the names of the system's components and their static physical relationships.
 Function refers to change that occurs within the bounds of structure over time.
 Bowen theory describes the function of the human family.

 The 8 concepts of Bowen theory describe human behavior in terms of the transactions that occur between people over tme.
 Emphasis is placed on transactions which are more automatic than transactions that are thoughtfully planned.
 "Emotion" in Bowen theory describes the energy for that which is automatic in any living thing.
 This is not equivalent to "feeling," which is defined in Bowen theory as that aspect of emotion that humans are aware of an describe use anthropocentric terms, like anger, sadness, and happiness.
 In other words, "emotion" is any movement that is automatic, from the flow of blood to the movement of an arm.
 Under this definition, the term emotion applies universally to life as something like "movement that is automatic."

 One way of tracking transactions between humans in a more factual way is to track shifts in processes rather than the content of those processes.
-For example, tracking when overt conflict began and ended (i.e. shifts in the process) would probably be more objective than tracking whether the statements made in the conflict (i.e. content of the process) were factual.
-Bowen theory represents a complex systems way of thinking.
+For example, tracking when overt conflict began and ended (i.e. shifts in the process) or when there was a marked increase or decrease in that conflict would be more factual than tracking whether the statements made in the conflict (i.e. content of the process) were factual.
+This is how Bowen theory represents a complex systems way of thinking, and converts subjective content into factual processes.
 Tracking shifts in process immediately steps out of a reductionistic way of thinking into a complex systems way of thinking.

 In Family Diagram, you add a new symbol for each shift in process.
 Each symbol has a beginning and ending date to mark the beginning and ending of that symbol.
 You can use the legend at the top of this manual to see the various types of emotional process symbols you can add.